devart-ai-connectivity/mcp-server-universal/README.md

 ## Key benefits

 - One MCP layer for multiple data sources
-- Works with ODBC drivers
+- Works with any ODBC-accessible database or cloud application
 - Self-hosted and on-premises by design
 - Keeps data inside your infrastructure
 - Fast setup with a practical GUI-based configuration flow